Theophanes is a New-England-based blogger, traveler, writer, photographer, sculptor, and lover of cats.

 Albinism is a genetic flaw that gives the animal in question a lack of melanin (the pigment that gives coat, skin, and eye color to the animal.)
 A complete albino is one that produces no melanin at all.
 These animals have pure white coats, bright pink skin, and very light pink eyes.

-However complete albinoism is a dominant gene which man has long harbored a fondness for.
-When rats were first being domesticated they only came in their wild coloration (usually fed to dogs during ruthless rat baiting 'matches') and albino (usually saved as pets for the ladies of the day and later on kept as laboratory animals.)
-From these albinos hundreds of domestic colors mutated in the next two hundred years.
-This is the same with any set of albino animals and man has unwittingly been selectively breeding for this very trait for a long time.
-It probably just starts as a taste for novelty but it has the potential of expanding.
+Complete albinism is a dominant gene which man has long harbored a fondness for.
+When rats were first being domesticated, they only came in their wild coloration (usually fed to dogs during ruthless rat baiting 'matches') and albino (usually saved as pets for the ladies of the day and later on kept as laboratory animals).
+From these albinos, hundreds of domestic colors mutated in the next two hundred years.
+This is the same with any set of albino animals, and man has unwittingly been selectively breeding for this very trait for a long time.

 2. Melanism and Black Cats

 Reports of large black cats stalking farms have become popular in the US, and the same story can be heard retold around the world.
 Most serious scientists and researchers are naysayers to this phenomena, saying it's people exaggerating or an escaped zoo animal.
 Looking into a "cryptid" (an animal who may or may not exist) can be a career killer for these people so they stay well enough away.
 That's not to say something isn't going on here.

 Of course, since jaguars were known to once exist in the Southern states there's also the possibility a black panther may have cross-bred with a cougar at some point in time when a mate of their own species couldn't be found in the area.
 This hybridization is possible and has been done in captivity.